programble/errio/README.md

 ## Example

+Consult the [API Documentation][docs] for details on the functions used.

 This example uses [SuperError][super-error], a library for easily subclassing errors in Node.js.
-For details on the functions used, consult the [API Documentation][docs].

 ```javascript
 var Errio = require('errio');